Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-As you can see from this Brother HC1850 review, it is a great sewing machine that offers a lot of versatility to the user.
-With its many automatic features such as needle threading and automated drop feed, it is beginner-friendly too.
+The Brother HC1850 is a great sewing machine that offers a lot of versatility to the user.
+With its automatic features like needle threading, it is beginner-friendly too.

 It contains enough options for users in terms of stitches, buttonhole options, and monogramming fonts.
 The monogramming font leaves a little bit of something to be desired if adding different types of letters to your projects is your goal.

 When choosing a sewing machine, you’ll want to be honest with yourself if you are going to need all the features it has.
 Do you see yourself only doing basic mending and sewing?
-If so, you would probably be better off with a sewing machine like the Brother XM2701 that costs ½ the price of the Brother HC1850.
-If you’re looking for a computerized Brother sewing machine that’s more affordable, the CS6000i sewing machine offers 60 stitches including 7 buttonhole stitches and many of the same features as the HC1850.
-Just no monogramming font.
+If so, you would probably be better off with a sewing machine like the Brother XM2701 that costs ½ the price.

-However, if you’re excited to have all the options available on the HC1850 sewing machine, I highly recommend adding it to your sewing room!
+However, if you’re excited to have all the options available on the HC1850 sewing machine, it might just be worth adding it to your sewing room!